simondvlm/ai-chatbot-ollama/readme.md

 ?>
 ```

 3. Start your Ollama AI server locally on port 11434.
+(It runs automatically on this port when your PC starts.)

 4. Open index.php in your browser.